Online Image

 Miss P, 2015 Westminster Kennel Club Dog Show winner

-Research has shown time and again that there are positive benefits to having a pet in the home when you’re going through a health crisis, dealing with a chronic disease or just companionship.
-The positive benefits are true for all age groups, from young children through adults.
+Research has shown time and again that there are positive benefits to having a pet in the home when you’re going through a health crisis, dealing with a chronic disease, or just companionship.
+The positive benefits are valid for all ages, from young children to adults.
 Pets are a source of comfort and unconditional love.
-A true companion at any time you might need it!
+A faithful companion at any time you might need it!
 Having a pet can also give you a sense of safety and security.
-Be reminded of some of all of benefits of pet ownership on the info graph below:
+The benefits of pet ownership on the info graph below:

-Benefits of Pet Ownership: Include health benefits, companionship, home security,increased social interaction, responsibility, entertainment.
+The benefits of Pet Ownership Include health benefits, companionship, home security, increased social interaction, responsibility, and entertainment.

 Photo Credit: The Dog Training Secret The Benefits of Owning a Dog